What You Will Learn?

 This specialised course is solely dedicated to Anaphylaxis diagnosis and treatment procedures.
 Students develop a thorough understanding of allergic reaction symptoms including breathing difficulties, swelling of the throat, heart rate fluctuations, abdominal pain and more.
 Anaphylaxis first aid treatments are commonly performed by emergency services personnel, and the knowledge provides a valuable resource for accredited first aid practitioners.
 First Aid Management of Anaphylaxis is a stand-alone course that can also be combined with other essential Real Response qualifications.
 Graduates of the anaphylaxis first aid courses are certified for twelve months.

-Apart from developing an understanding of anaphylaxis symptoms and indicators, students also learn how to administer a measured dose of adrenaline (known in some countries as epinephrine) with an Epipen.
+Apart from developing an understanding of anaphylaxis symptoms and indicators, students also learn how to administer a measured dose of adrenaline (known in some countries as epinephrine) with an auto adrenaline injector.
 This device is a first aid must-have for treatment of severe allergic reactions.
 Real Response courses instructors are experienced emergency services personnel who are eminently qualified to oversee practice scenarios that promote leadership during emergencies.
 Students also learn how to minimise the risks associated with anaphylaxis, along with ongoing treatment of patients during the recovery phase.

 Real Response solutions